Since this project

 emblem has been updated.

-actually two separate pieces.
+actually two separately cast pieces.
 The snake piece is

 thicker and the rectangular